isabella232/rtos-docs-pr.es-es/rtos-docs/threadx/chapter4.md

 ## <a name="tx_queue_create"></a>tx_queue_create

-Crear una cola de mensajes
+Crea una cola de mensajes.

 ### <a name="prototype"></a>Prototipo